On December 4, we presented a concert of sacred music composed and arranged by historic and contemporary women spanning five centuries.

 - Lili Boulanger: a 20th century French musician who, at age 19, was the first woman to win the esteemed Prix de Rome (Rome Prize) for composition.

-Her Christmas also features music by seven contemporary women, ranging from choral music icon Alice Parker to pop artist Amy Grant.
+Her Christmas also featured music by seven contemporary women, ranging from choral music icon Alice Parker to pop artist Amy Grant.

 Graphic: John Medzerian